Hans Brauns

 Johannes Heinrich Justus Carl Ernst Brauns (21 March 1857 – 3 February 1929), more known as Hans Brauns, was a German physician and entomologist.

-Born in Vlotho, Germany, Brauns qualified as Doctor of Medicine in 1894 at the University of Leipzig.
-He moved to South Africa in 1895, where he practiced medicine and collected insects whenever possible.
+Born in Vlotho, Kingdom of Prussia, Brauns qualified as Doctor of Medicine in 1894 at the University of Leipzig.
+He moved to Cape Colony in 1895, where he practiced medicine and collected insects whenever possible.
 Most of his entomological research focused on insects of the order Hymenoptera.